Calling all Birders: It’s time for Birdathon 2026!

 Want to learn more?
 Watch this FREE webinar about Competitive Birding and Birdathon with ornithologist Greg Butcher.

-Fundraising made easy: Each team captain will set up their own fundraising page and NVBA staff will be available to help with setup.
-We will be in touch with team captains by April 6!
+Fundraising made easy: Each team captain sets up and manages their own fundraising page through Bloomerang - more on that below!
+NVBA staff is available to help with setup and questions.

 Help us promote!
 Share this webpage with your social media, or print this pamphlet to bring to your next bird walk to help us get the word out!